Cesc57/pandora-fms/README.md

+# Technical test Pandora FMS

-# Exercise 1 Score Decoder
+## Exercise 1 Score Decoder

 This project reads a CSV file containing user data, their numeric system, and encoded scores.
 The `decoder.php` script decodes the scores and sorts them from highest to lowest.